trimstray/nginx-admins-handbook/doc/RULES.md

   Look also at this answer by [Matt Palmer](https://www.hezmatt.org/~mpalmer/blog/):

   > _Indeed, characterising `2048 bit` DH parameters as "weak as hell" is quite misleading.
 There are no known feasible cryptographic attacks against arbitrary strong 2048 bit DH groups.
 To protect against future disclosure of a session key due to breaking DH, sure, you want your DH parameters to be as long as is practical, but since `1024 bit` DH is only just getting feasible, `2048 bits` should be OK for most purposes for a while yet._

+  Take a look at this interesting answer comes from [Guide to Deploying Diffie-Hellman for TLS](https://weakdh.org/sysadmin.html):

+  > _2. Deploy (Ephemeral) Elliptic-Curve Diffie-Hellman (ECDHE).
+Elliptic-Curve Diffie-Hellman (ECDH) key exchange avoids all known feasible cryptanalytic attacks, and modern web browsers now prefer ECDHE over the original, finite field, Diffie-Hellman.
+The discrete log algorithms we used to attack standard Diffie-Hellman groups do not gain as strong of an advantage from precomputation, and individual servers do not need to generate unique elliptic curves._

   **My recommendation:**